dominodatalab/reference-project-wind-turbine/README.md

 * ```data/T1.csv``` --- the original dataset

 ### Requirements
-This project can be run with a Domino Standard Compute Environment that has Python 3.9 or above.
+Please refer to the AI Hub meta data to get information about the environment needed to run this project.
+Alternately, this project can be run with a Domino Standard Compute Environment that has Python 3.9 or above.